meconlin/lambda-scale-digitalocean/README.md

 ### What problem does this solve?

 You need to scale worker instances running in DigitalOcean based on counts of messages inside your AWS kit.
 That's odd you might say, why not have workers simply running in AWS and take advantage of various autoscaling AWS goodies.
-Um, soemtimes workers are doing things you dont necesssarily want associated with your AWS account. * cough * .... like maybe scraping the web or hacking re-captcha.
+Um, sometimes workers are doing things you dont necesssarily want associated with your AWS account. * cough * .... like maybe scraping the web or hacking re-captcha.
 Hypothetically, of course.

 ### Install
 ```$>npm install```